fluttered-book/fluttered-book.github.io/content/docs/learning-dart/basics.md

 }
 ```

-_The compiler will now tell us that we have an error, allowing us to catch
+_The compiler will now tell us that we have an error, allowing us to spot
 mistakes as we are writing the code._

 I advise you to always explicitly define types for parameters and return